John Lennon wrote this song. As stated in the DVD Composing the Beatles Songbook

 Lennon got the line "Goo Goo Ga Joob" from the book Finnegan's Wake

-In the Anthology version of this song, they experiment with 4 octaves in the intro.
-Also, just before Lennon says, "Sitting in an English garden waiting for the sun," Ringo does 2 hits on snare and floor tom before hitting crash. (thanks, Riley - Elmhurst, IL)
+version of this song, they experiment with four octaves in the intro.
+Also, just before Lennon says, "Sitting in an English garden waiting for the sun," Ringo does two hits on snare and floor tom before hitting crash.

 After John Lennon went solo, he wrote a song called "God